MLD | FABRIC MOJO

 DCF shelters cost about 2X more than our 20d Pro SilNylon and weigh about 25-35% less.
 Built only by our highest skilled craftspersons, MLD has been building DCF shelters longer than any other company.

-MLD Pro SilNylon 20D x 20D High Tenacity Type 6-6 Ripstop Nylon with a double-coated and impregnated silicone on both sides for maximum strength and superior water resistance.
+MLD Pro SilPoly 20D x 20D Micro RipStop is double-coated and impregnated with silicone on both sides for maximum strength and superior water resistance.

 MOUNTAIN 10D x 10D RIPSTOP NYLON